reina-peh/seriousreisins/README.md

 #### Hello world, I am Reina 👋

-I am an analyst from Singapore.
+I am a data analyst from Singapore.

-- 📖 Currently learning German
+- ⚡ Proficient in Python, R and SQL
-- 🖥️ Very interested in computer vision
+- 🤖 Interested in Artificial Intelligence
-- ⚡ Prioritises work-life balance
+- ❤️ Loves new ideas